patrick-pagni/DDKS/README.md

 # ddKS - a d-dimensional Kolmogorov-Smirnov Test

+This is a fork of the pnnl/ddks repo.
+The intention of the fork is to add a class which compares an empirical CDF and an analytic CDF.
+It is in the adKS file and is largely an extension of the DDKS file.

+Thanks to Hagen et al. for development of the original ddKS repository which inspired this change.

+# ReadMe

 *Alex Hagen<sup>1</sup>, Shane Jackson<sup>1</sup>, James Kahn<sup>2</sup>, Jan Strube<sup>1</sup>, Isabel Haide<sup>2</sup>, Karl Pazdernik<sup>1</sup>, and Connor Hainje<sup>1</sup>*

 <sup>1</sup>: Pacific Northwest National Laboratory,